 Tenshinhan is made with cheap and accessible ingredients!
 Here is the complete ingredient list: (Quantities can be found in the recipe card at the bottom of the page.)

-- Chicken stock (I use 2 tsp of Youki garasupu mixed with 200ml of hot water)
+- Chicken stock - I use 2 tsp of Youki garasupu mixed with 200ml of hot water for this recipe.
+I recommend using an Asian-style chicken stock rather than Western-style which usually contains more herbs geared towards Western cooking.

 The sauce is essentially like a sweet and sour gravy, it's seriously good!

 Tenshinhan is delicious and extremely easy to make!
-Here are my step by step instructions including process pictures for clarity and tips and tricks to get it perfect every time!
-(See the recipe card below for ingredient quantities.)
+Here are my step-by-step instructions, including process pictures for clarity and tips and tricks to get it perfect every time!
+(For ingredient quantities, scroll down to the recipe card below.)

 Soak shiitake mushrooms